South West SpaceTech Challenge

 STATEMENT 2

-Innovators can apply to either of the above Challenge Statements and showcase how their space-enabled technology can be leveraged in these areas.
+Innovators can take part in either of the above Challenge Statements and showcase how their space-enabled technology can be leveraged in these areas.

 Further, more specific challenges briefs have been developed by the Challenge Group, and innovators are invited to apply to showcase how their technology can provide solutions for these current, real world problems end users are facing today.